June 30, 2023

-The autumn is a wonderful time to visit the UK, and the Cotwolds is a particular delight at this time of year.
+The fall is a wonderful time to visit the UK, and the Cotswolds is a particular delight at this time of year.
 As the summertime gives way to cooler temperatures, the colours are a magical sight.
 And with feasts and festivals popping up all over the place, and Christmas just around the corner, already quaint market towns somehow become even more delightful.

-So, if you’re looking for some things to do in the Cotswolds in the autumn, here are our top ten activities to keep you busy.
+So, if you’re looking for some things to do in the Cotswolds in the fall, here are our top ten activities to keep you busy.

 1. Enjoy the Autumn Colours at Westonbirt Arboretum